stevenrichter16/ClearDoc/README.md

 In the end this project gave me experience in full-stack web development, and sharpened my communication skills.

+A url for this web application will be available soon.
+Here is the slide deck for the presentation my team and I gave during the hackathon: https://docs.google.com/presentation/d/1lIQbtUXYoazawjZ-VRQ_8Shp3e8G37gkbUy-jFxrqlI/edit?usp=sharing

 ## Available Scripts

 In the project directory, you can run: